-Soak up the atmosphere at Le Meridien Spa Resort Limassol, one of Cyprus’s leading family-friendly destinations
+Soak up the atmosphere at Le Spa, Le Meridien, Limassol, one of Cyprus's leading family-friendly destinations

 There is spa-ing and then there is spa-ing Le Meridien, Limassol style!

-The SPA Traveller has always advocated a spa is not a spa without a water element – whether it’s a cosy Jacuzzi or Olympic-sized swimming pool – but the thalassotherapy experience at this well-established Cypriot hotel surpassed even our expectations.
+The SPA Traveller has always advocated a spa is not a spa without a water element - whether it is a cosy Jacuzzi or Olympic-sized swimming pool - but the thalassotherapy experience at this well-established Cypriot hotel surpassed even our expectations.

 We all know sea water is good for our skin and most of us retreat to the more sterile, chlorinated pools when we visit a beach resort.
-But Le Spa has harnessed the benefits of salt water and magnesium within four beautiful outdoor pools (and three indoor ones used in winter) – so there is no excuse not to soak up the healing waters here. [at this wellness spa resort.]
+But Le Spa has harnessed the benefits of salt water and magnesium within four beautiful outdoor pools (and three indoor ones used in winter) so there is no excuse not to soak up the healing waters her (at this wellness spa resort).

 Thalassotherapy (from the Greek word Thalasso meaning sea and therapeia healing) uses the maritime climate, the sea and its derivaties such as algae, seaweed and mud for the restorative healing benefits it has on the body and soul.